Haemorrhoids

 Symptomatic 1st and 2nd degree haemorrhoids can be treated with rubber-band ligation (RBL).
 This involves the haemorrhoid being drawn into the end of a suction gun and a rubber band placed over the neck of the haemorrhoid.
 This can be done either in a clinic setting or in theatre.

-Figure 3 – Rubber-band ligation of haemorrhoids
+Figure 3 – Illustration of Rubber-Band Ligation (RBL) of haemorrhoids

 Surgical